-Start in standing position, bend the knees and hips at 45-degree angle.
-Head is in line with the rest of the body.
-Tighten the abdominal area and use weights (dumbbells or kettlebells) and go through the rowing movement bringing the elbows just past the shoulder and then back to the start.
+Start in a standing position, and bend the knees and hips at a 45-degree angle with your head in line with the rest of the body.
+Tighten the abdominal area, use weights (dumbbells or kettlebells), and go through the rowing movement, bringing the elbows past the shoulder and then back to the start.

-With this exercise, we are working on improving posture especially if you are on office worker.
-The rowing movement works on the mid-back area which helps counteract the rounded shoulder posture.
+With this exercise, we are working on improving posture, especially if you are an office worker.
+The rowing movement works on the midback area, which helps counteract the rounded shoulder posture.

-Perform 1 set of 10 reps in a smooth controlled movement with a quick stop at the start and end position with an intensity of feeling the muscles in the mid-back and shoulder areas are working.
+Perform one set of 10 reps in a smooth, controlled movement with a quick stop at the start and end positions.
+You should feel the muscles in the midback and shoulder areas working.

-Sit nice and upright on the floor.
-Legs are straight.
-Get a resistive tubing and then do rowing exercise.
+Sit nice and upright on the floor with your legs straight.
+Use resistive tubing to do a rowing exercise.

-Perform 1 set of 10 reps in a smooth controlled movement with a good stop of 2 seconds at the end-position with a medium intensity.
+Perform one set of 10 reps in a smooth, controlled movement with a good stop of 2 seconds at the end position with a medium intensity.

-Lie down on your stomach.
-Arms are overhead and then lift one arm up and the opposite leg, then do lift alternate back and forth.
+Lie on your stomach with your arms overhead and lift one arm and the opposite leg.
+Then, do alternate lifting back and forth.

 In this exercise, we are working on the muscles in the shoulder blades, glutes, and hamstrings.
 When lifting the arm, we stretch out the midback area and the front of the shoulder.
 This reverses the office posture.
-Often times, office workers have poor activation in their glutes and hamstrings so we are dynamically stretching the hip flexors.
+Often, office workers have poor activation in their glutes and hamstrings, so we are dynamically stretching the hip flexors.

-Perform 1 set of 10 reps, so 5 on each side, in a smooth controlled movement with a good stop at the top position of 1-2 seconds with an intensity of feeling the muscles working around the glutes, hamstrings and shoulder blade area.
+Perform one set of 10 reps, so five on each side, in a smooth, controlled movement with a good stop at the top for 1 to 2 seconds.
+You should feel the muscles working around the glutes, hamstrings, and shoulder blade area.

 Bring the weights out in front and then out to the side in a cross-sitting position, keeping your elbows at 90 degrees.

 Seated Chest Fly

-Another way of making it more challenging is to modify it by sitting towards the front of the chair, then leaning back, feet flat, and knees bent.
-Bring the weights out in front and then out to tand tilted back, working the abdominal area, but also working the mid-back area ― targeting the core, shoulders and in between the shoulder blades.
+Another way of making this exercise more challenging is to modify it by sitting toward the front of the chair, then leaning back, feet flat, and knees bent.
+Bring the weights out in front and then out to tand tilted back, working the abdominal area but also working the midback area ― targeting the core, shoulders, and in between the shoulder blades.

-In a standing position, reach behind the back, grab the fingers and stretch the arm, the lower shoulder and also stretching the arm above the shoulder.
+In a standing position, reach behind the back, grab the fingers and stretch the arm, the lower shoulder, and the arm above the shoulder.

-Modified Stretch: If you are not that flexible, you can modify the stretch by using a towel, reaching to whatever level you can behind your back and then you can either pull up with the top hand to stretch out the bottom or you can pull down with the bottom hand and stretch the top hand.
+Modified stretch: If you are not that flexible, you can modify the stretch by using a towel, reaching to whatever level you can behind your back, and then you can either pull up with the top hand to stretch out the bottom shoulder or you can pull down with the bottom hand and stretch the top shoulder.
 Do the same to the other side as well.

-Perform 1 set of 2 reps, alternating back and forth with 10-15 seconds hold with an intensity of light stretch in the top shoulder and bottom shoulder.
+Perform one set of 2 reps, alternating back and forth with a 10 to 15-second hold.
+You should feel a light stretch in the top shoulder and bottom shoulder.

 In a standing position, interlace the fingers behind your back.
-Lift the arms up, stretching out the front of the shoulder and then drop the head to the side and then to the other side.
+Lift the arms, stretching out the front of the shoulder, and then drop the head to the side and then to the other side.

-In this exercise, you are strengthening the mid-back area and stretching out the front of the shoulder and neck.
+In this exercise, you strengthen the midback area and stretch out the front of the shoulder and neck.

-Perform 1 set of 3 reps on each side, alternating back and forth with a hold of about 5 seconds.
+Perform one set of 3 reps on each side, alternating back and forth with a hold of about 5 seconds.
+Intensity should be light.

-Give those 6 exercises a go if you have a desk job who wants to correct your posture.
+Give those six exercises a go if you have a desk job and want to correct your posture.

 Rick Kaselj, MS